nationalarchives/design-system/src/get-started/tna-frontend/index.md

 ---
 layout: collection-page.njk
 title: TNA Frontend
-description: TNA Frontend contains the code you need to start building user interfaces for National Archives platforms and services.
+description: The code you need to start building user interfaces for National Archives platforms and services.
 group: get-started
 subGroup: tools
 order: 1
 ---

 {% from "nationalarchives/components/accordion/macro.njk" import tnaAccordion %}

+TNA Frontend is an open source and standardised set of styles, components and layouts made for National Archives services.
+It is the source of truth for all global HTML, CSS and JavaScript across the National Archives.

 See the [TNA Frontend source code on GitHub](https://github.com/nationalarchives/tna-frontend).